Sistrurus miliarius: Behavior

 Sistrurus miliarius is usually seen in the summer sunning itself or crossing the road late in the day.
 The tiny rattle makes a buzzing sound that can only be heard from a few feet away.
 The unusually small rattles of the pygmy rattlesnake is suggestive of the early stages of rattle evolution.
 Some individuals are very aggressive and strike furiously, while others seem lethargic and do not even attempt to rattle.
 Some research has shown that a larger portion of these rattlesnakes are usually reluctant to bite.
 It does not dig its own burrows, but rather uses those dug by small rodents or gopher tortoises (Gopherus polyphemus).
 These snakes typically don't move far from their "home burrows" and studies have shown that males may move farther than females.
 Pygmy Rattlesnakes are generally solitary but become social only during the breeding season.
+During this time, male pygmy rattlesnakes become agonistic towards each other, with fighting, challenge displays, and mate-guarding behavior all being observed.